HL7/fhircast-docs/input/pagecontent/3-6-1-DiagnosticReport-open.md

 User opened a diagnostic report.
 The newly opened diagnostic report is now the current report in context.

+During an `open` event requested by a Subscriber, the Subscriber assigns and sends a logical FHIR ID for the DiagnosticReport resource.

+A Hub MAY reassign the logical FHIR ID for the DiagnosticReport resource supplied by the requestor (see [Receive Event Notification](2-5-ReceiveEventNotification.html)).

 ### Context

 {:.grid}